vuw-research-computing/raapoi-docs/docs/mods_admins.md

 # Moderating a Slurm Cluster

+## Expectations of moderators

+If you are responding to a user query in the raapoi-help or software-request channels, please leave a message indicating you are looking into the problem, and subsequently post a message when it has been completed.
+This ensures that other moderators/admins are aware that a request is currently being handled so that they need not double handle it.
+If you get stuck on a problem, let other moderators/admins know in the mod-chat channel so they can jump in and help.

+If you are taking action with respect to something not directly related to a request in the raapoi-help or software-request channels, please make sure you make a note/record of this in the mod-chat channel on slack.
+This might include making unsolicited software updates or limiting a user's access to resources to address a fair use issue in the queue.
+Posting a clear message indicating what you have done and why helps to ensure transparency with regards to response to various issues on the cluster and, once more, reduce instances of double handling.

+## Dealing with jobs in the queue

 This a list of common cluster moderator actions, provided as reference.
 Users without moderator privileges might find some of this of interest, but you won't be able to perform the actions that affect other users.

-These commands will require you to be logged in with your moderator-specific account
+These commands will require you to be logged in with your moderator-specific account.

-## Dealing with normal jobs
+### Dealing with normal jobs

-### Extending jobs
+#### Extending jobs

 Jobs are normally given a limit of 10 days to run.
 If a little longer is needed and there is no reason such as upcoming maintenance then jobs can be given a bit longer to complete: